Charitable Donations: Overview

 This section shows the taxes paid each year for this person and also displays what the taxes would have been if the donation was not made.

 John's table (above) provides information about the claimed amounts for his taxes.
-He is able to claim donations that he made ( From John) and no donations that Jane made (From Jane).
-(You will know which spouse the table has been generated for based on the first name listed under the Claimed Amounts section.
-John's table shows From John first under the Claimed Amounts.)
+He is able to claim donations that he made (From John) and no donations that Jane made (From Jane).

 On Jane's Charitable Donations table, you can see the amount of donations that she claims for her taxes.
-She is claiming donations that John made since he would have no additional benefit if he made the claim himself (From John) below.
+She is claiming donations that John made since he would have no additional benefit if he made the claim himself (From John).
+She claims some of John's donations when it makes sense to do so.
+You can see how much tax she would have paid without claiming these donations in last column.

 The Final Year of the Projections